nickdesaulniers/What-Open-Source-Means-To-Me/README.md

 ###[Mareeswari Lakshmi](https://lakme22.github.io)

-An open source is a place where we can learn about teamwork.
+An open source is a place where we can learn about team work.
 Its all about learning together in a community.
 Finally, I have learnt how to contribute to open source, a place from where I learnt so many things.
 It encourages me to share my knowledge and also to learn from others.